My First Microsoft Excel MVP Award!

 It is an unbelievable feeling to have put in so many hours of work over the past few years and to be able to help so many people across the world with problems they face.
 I can remember not too long ago, entering the corporate world after earning my MBA and not having once used a VLOOKUP function.
 I knew nothing about VBA or writing computer code and I definitely had no understanding of how to design a reusable spreadsheet model.
 I can definitely say, the sole driver of my self-taught education in Excel was my mentality of “Excel can do anything”.

 I can remember early on thinking up many VBA automations without any sign of it being possible via a Google search.
-My commitment to not give up and to not be afraid to ask for help provided me with the ability to always come up with a solution (and learn about 5 more new techniques along the way!).
+My commitment to not giving up and not being afraid to ask for help provided me with the ability to always come up with a solution (and learn about 5 more new techniques along the way!).
 This mentality definitely helped drive my decision to create this Excel blog and was a message I wanted to promote throughout its pages.
-That is why at the end of every article I write, I have a message that points you to my strategies to getting the answer to your excel questions.
+That is why at the end of every article I write, I have a message that points you to my strategies to get the answer to your excel questions.
 While I may only be one man with a few hours in the evening to help out, there are millions of Excel users throughout the world who are ready and willing to help you become better and that is why I absolutely love the Excel online community!